Breaking News Emails

 The Trump administration has taken a tougher stance on Cuba and reversed some of former President Barack Obama’s historic policy changes, including trade and travel with the island.

 Goldberg will hold the position during the most important political transition in Cuba in recent history, when Raul Castro resigns.
-His new successor will be announced on April 19 and it will be the first time in nearly 60 years that Cuba will not be ruled by a leader named Castro.
+His new successor will be announced on April 19 and it will be the first time in over 40 years that Cuba will not be ruled by a leader named Castro.

 The state department official said the move is part of the scheduled rotation of officials who serve in this position.